Adolphee/WebDevProject/README.md

 NOTE:

 This was my first PHP web project.
-The website has no registration page, nor does it have a password recovery feature.
+The website has no registration page
+(I had prepared a form with back-end validation but I had no time to implement it completely), nor does it have a password recovery feature.
 The project was simply intended for us prove we had mastered raw PHP to a certain degree.
 I worked on this project for about 40-60 hours, counting the hours I spent understanding the meaning of PHP errors and learning how to debug PHP as fast as I can today.